Northern Counties Committee: A lack of capital and a change of name

 When the last half-yearly accounts ending in March 1860 were issued, it was possible to declare a dividend of 4%.

-With the passage of the bill on 15 May 1860, the Belfast and Ballymena Railway ceased to exist and the Belfast and Northern Counties Railway (BNCR) took its place.
+With the passage of the Belfast and Northern Counties Railway Act 1860 (23 & 24 Vict. c. xlvi) on 15 May 1860, the Belfast and Ballymena Railway ceased to exist and the Belfast and Northern Counties Railway (BNCR) took its place.

 Belfast and Northern Counties Railway

 On 15 May 1860 the Belfast and Ballymena Railway became known as the Belfast and Northern Counties Railway (BNCR), a title it would retain until amalgamation with the Midland Railway in 1903.
+The change of name was authorised by the Belfast and Northern Counties Railways Act 1860.